Temuera Morrison: 2002–2023: Star Wars films, video games and television

-2008-present: Other roles
+2008–present: Other roles

 Morrison returned to Shortland Street for six weeks in June and July 2008 to reprise the role of Dr. Hone Ropata.

 In 2008, he appeared on New Zealand skit comedy television show Pulp Sport, in a sketch that made fun of him being cloned.

 Morrison has appeared in several DC Comics-related films.
 In the 2011 film Green Lantern, he portrayed Abin Sur.
 In 2018 he played lighthouse keeper Tom Curry, the father of the title character, in Aquaman.
 Morrison reprised the role in The Flash, released in 2023, and Aquaman and the Lost Kingdom, which released in December 2023.

 Morrison also provided the voice of Moana's father, Chief Tui, in the 2016 animated Disney film of the same name.
 He reprised the role in the 2024 sequel, and also provided Tui's singing voice instead of Christopher Jackson.

-He portrayed Kahekili in the 2025 Hawaiian period drama miniseries Chief of War executively produced and co-starred by Jason Momoa for Apple TV+.
+He portrayed Kahekili in the 2025 Hawaiian period drama miniseries Chief of War executive produced and co-starred by Jason Momoa for Apple TV+.